Himanshu0518/Investo-assignment/README.md

-📈 Stock Price Forecasting & Time Series Analysis Projects 🌾 Welcome to my repository!
-This contains two exciting time series forecasting projects:
+Stock Price Forecasting and Time Series Analysis Projects This repository contains two distinct time series forecasting projects.
+The first focuses on stock price prediction using ARIMA and XGBoost models, and the second performs time series analysis on crop prices in India.

-Stock Price Forecasting using historical stock data from Yahoo Finance.

-Time Series Analysis of Crop Prices in India to predict future crop prices based on historical trends.

-📋 Table of Contents
+Table of Contents
-📊 Stock Price Forecasting
+Stock Price Forecasting

-🌾 Time Series Analysis of Crop Prices in India
+Time Series Analysis of Crop Prices in India

-🛠️ Technologies Used
+Technologies Used

-🚀 Getting Started
+Getting Started

-📈 Evaluation Metrics
+Evaluation Metrics

-🏆 Results
+Results

-📜 License
+License

-📊 Stock Price Forecasting
+Stock Price Forecasting
-🎯 Objective
+Objective
-The goal of this project is to predict the stock prices of companies using historical data.
-We apply two powerful models: ARIMA (AutoRegressive Integrated Moving Average) and XGBoost (Extreme Gradient Boosting), to forecast the future stock prices.
+The aim of this project is to predict stock prices using historical data.
+We use ARIMA and XGBoost models to forecast future stock prices based on past trends.

-🔧 Steps
+Steps:
-Data Collection: Fetch stock data (Closing prices & Volume) from Yahoo Finance using the yfinance library.
+Data Collection: The stock price data (closing prices and volume) is fetched from Yahoo Finance using the yfinance library.

-Feature Engineering: Create features like lag values, moving averages, and percentage change.
+Feature Engineering: Features like lag values, moving averages, percentage change, and volume are added to the dataset.

 Modeling:

-ARIMA: Used for time series forecasting.

-XGBoost: A powerful machine learning algorithm to predict stock prices using historical data.

-Hyperparameter Tuning: Using RandomizedSearchCV to optimize the XGBoost model.

-Evaluation: The models are evaluated using common metrics: MAE, RMSE, and MAPE.

-🧠 Data Source
-Yahoo Finance API using the yfinance package

-📊 Results
-Model performance comparison using ARIMA and XGBoost.

-💻 Code Flow
-Data Prep: Download and clean the data.

-ARIMA Forecasting: Train and forecast stock prices.

-XGBoost Forecasting: Train and tune XGBoost model.

-Evaluation: Measure model accuracy using MAE, RMSE, and MAPE.

-Visualization: Plot actual vs predicted stock prices using matplotlib.

-🌾 Time Series Analysis of Crop Prices in India
-🎯 Objective
-The focus of this project is to forecast crop prices in India, using historical price data.
-Understanding crop price fluctuations helps farmers and policymakers make informed decisions.

-🔧 Steps
-Data Collection: Gather data on crop prices from various sources like government agencies.

-Data Preprocessing: Clean and format the data, ensuring it’s ready for time series forecasting.

-Trend Analysis: Identify seasonality and trend in the crop prices.

-ARIMA Forecasting: Apply ARIMA model to predict future prices.

-Evaluation: Evaluate the model using MAE and RMSE to assess forecasting accuracy.

-🧠 Data Source
-Government agricultural datasets (specific source can be mentioned)

-📊 Results
-Predictions for crop prices in the upcoming months, along with trend analysis.

-💻 Code Flow
-Data Preprocessing: Clean and prepare the dataset.

-Trend & Seasonality: Visualize patterns in the crop prices.

-ARIMA Modeling: Apply ARIMA for forecasting future prices.

-Evaluation: Measure model accuracy and performance.

-Visualization: Plot actual vs predicted crop prices.

-🛠️ Technologies Used
-Python 3.x: The main programming language used for building both models.

-yfinance: For fetching stock data from Yahoo Finance.

-XGBoost: For machine learning-based stock price prediction.
+ARIMA (AutoRegressive Integrated Moving Average) model is used for time series forecasting.

+XGBoost Regressor is trained using historical features and target price values.

+Hyperparameter Tuning: Randomized Search is used to optimize the hyperparameters of the XGBoost model.

+Evaluation: The models are evaluated using Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), and Mean Absolute Percentage Error (MAPE).

+Data Source:
+Yahoo Finance API (yfinance package)

+Results:
+The ARIMA and XGBoost models are evaluated and compared based on the above metrics.

+Code Structure:
+Data Preparation: Fetching the data and feature engineering.

+ARIMA Model: Training and forecasting with ARIMA.

+XGBoost Model: Training and forecasting with XGBoost.

+Hyperparameter Tuning: Optimizing the XGBoost model using RandomizedSearchCV.

+Evaluation: Evaluating the models' performance using MAE, RMSE, and MAPE.

+Visualization: Plotting actual vs. predicted stock prices.

+Usage:
+Install the necessary dependencies:

+bash
+Copy
+Edit
+pip install numpy pandas yfinance matplotlib statsmodels xgboost scikit-learn Run the script to fetch the data and train the models:

+bash
+Copy
+Edit
+python stock_price_forecasting.py
+Time Series Analysis of Crop Prices in India
+Objective
+This project focuses on analyzing crop prices in India over a specific period.
+The goal is to use time series forecasting to predict future crop prices based on historical data.

+Steps:
+Data Collection: The crop price data is collected from various agricultural and governmental sources in India.

+Data Preprocessing: The data is cleaned and formatted for time series analysis, including handling missing values and resampling.

+Modeling:

+ARIMA model is used to analyze and forecast crop prices.

+Seasonal decomposition and trend analysis are performed to understand the patterns.

+Evaluation: The model's performance is evaluated using statistical metrics like RMSE and MAE.

+Data Source:
+Government agricultural price data (or a similar dataset, specify the exact source you used).

+Results:
+The results include predictions for future crop prices, trends, and seasonality.

+Code Structure:
+Data Preprocessing: Cleaning and formatting the dataset.

+Trend Analysis: Identifying trends and seasonality in the data.

+ARIMA Model: Applying ARIMA for time series forecasting.

+Evaluation: Evaluating the model using RMSE and MAE.

+Visualization: Plotting the time series, trend, and predicted values.

+Usage:
+Install the necessary dependencies:

+bash
+Copy
+Edit
+pip install numpy pandas matplotlib statsmodels
+Run the script to analyze and forecast crop prices:

+bash
+Copy
+Edit
+python crop_price_analysis.py
+Technologies Used
+Python: Programming language used to develop both projects.

+yfinance: To fetch stock price data.

+XGBoost: For predicting stock prices using a gradient boosting algorithm.

 ARIMA: For time series forecasting.

-pandas: Data manipulation and cleaning.
+pandas: Data manipulation and analysis.

-matplotlib: For plotting and data visualization.
+matplotlib: For plotting and visualizing results.

 scikit-learn: For model evaluation and hyperparameter tuning.

-🚀 Getting Started
+Getting Started
-📦 Prerequisites:
+Prerequisites:
 Python 3.x

-Install all the dependencies from requirements.txt:
+Dependencies listed in requirements.txt or install via pip.

 bash
 Copy
 Edit
 pip install -r requirements.txt
-🏃‍♂️ Run the Projects:
+Running the Projects:
-Clone this repository:
+Clone this repository to your local machine:

 bash
 Copy